Skip to content

 What does "Cursor on your phone" actually mean?

 Cursor launched its web and mobile experience around mid-2025 and paired it with cloud agents (background agents that run in their own cloud VMs) on 2026-02-24.
-On a phone, you open cursor.com/agents in a browser and, per Cursor's own launch post, you can "install the app as a Progressive Web App (PWA) for a native app experience on iOS or Android."
-From there you "run tasks while you're away": launch a bug fix, build a feature, or ask a codebase question, then "review agent diffs, pull requests" when the work is done.
+On 2026-06-29 it went further and shipped a native iOS app in public beta on the App Store (any paid plan); on Android you still open cursor.com/agents and "install the app as a Progressive Web App (PWA)."
+From either one you "run tasks while you're away": launch a bug fix, build a feature, or ask a codebase question, then "review agent diffs, pull requests" when the work is done.

 Read that carefully, because the wording is doing real work.
 The phone is a control surface for agents that run elsewhere.
 You start them, you add follow-up prompts, you review the result.
 You do not get a terminal, you do not get inline editing.
 For that, Cursor's docs say you "pick up the agent's work in Cursor," meaning the desktop IDE.
 That is a genuinely useful workflow, and we are not knocking it.
 It is just a different thing from "I have a Linux shell in my hand."

 Here is the opinion we will plant a flag on, and that the Cursor-centric crowd tends to disagree with: async cloud agents are not the same as coding on your phone.
 Firing a task and checking the diff twenty minutes later is review, not flow.
 When we are standing on a train platform and want to actually push a change through (read the failing test, tell the agent what we meant, watch it re-run), we want a live shell, not a job queue.
 Plenty of people who say "the phone is fine for kicking off agents" have never tried driving one interactively.
 We think interactive beats async on a phone more often than Cursor's mobile design assumes.
+If you only want the mechanics of Cursor's mobile app, the install steps, and what each tap does, we wrote those up separately in Cursor on phone: what mobile actually does.

 How do Cosyra and Cursor compare feature by feature?